[PRACTICE NOTE] Unlock Field Effectiveness in the Age of Experiential Commerce.

 The Final Question

-And how much more valuable would those experiences be if they weren’t left to chance?
+So ask yourself: How consistent are the customer experiences your people are delivering today?
+How much more valuable would those experiences be if they weren’t left to chance?
 It’s time to move from high variability to high value.
 Not just in theory, but in every moment that matters.
 Let me know if you'd like this version converted into a visually designed white paper, a workshop deck, or a narrated keynote outline.